sayantansnl/list_comprehension/README.md

 - expression: what you want to do to the item before you put it in your new list (e.g., square_number(val)).
 - for item in iterable: the standard loop that will step through each value in the array.
-- condition (optional) = to check if an individual value should be included at all.
+- condition (optional): to check if an individual value should be included at all.

 ## Assignment (difficulty: 5)